Matcha Mochi Cake with Pineapple Swirl

 In a large bowl, sift in the matcha powder, then add mochiko, tapioca flour, baking powder, and salt.
 Whisk to combine.

-Pour the wet ingredients into the dry and whisk until the batter is smooth and lump-free.
+Pour the wet ingredients into the dry and whisk until the batter is smooth and lump-free. - Assemble and bake:

 Pour the matcha mochi batter into the prepared pan and smooth the top.